|This is an unofficial version.

 (iii) by a neighbourhood or local community organization or association;

 unless, at the time the amusement is given, held, played, or takes place, the school, college, church, building, or hall, is leased or rented to any other person, corporation, association, society, or organization and occupied or used, at that time, by the lessee or tenant for the purpose of the giving, holding, playing, or taking place of the amusement; (« lieu de divertissement »)

-(a) he or she notifies the Minister of Family Services and Labour in writing, not less than three days prior to the date on which he or she intends to operate the amusement ride, of the date, place and duration of the ride; and
+(a) he or she notifies the minister in writing, not less than three days prior to the date on which he or she intends to operate the amusement ride, of the date, place and duration of the ride; and

 (b) the amusement ride is reasonably safe for participation therein by the public.